aceeric/imgpull/README.md

 }
 ```

+The `NewPullerOpts` function in the example above creates a`PullerOpts` struct as follows:

+1. Uses the image URL you provide.
+2. Defaults the scheme to `https`.
+3. Validates the upstream distribution server cert using the host OS trust store.
+4. Tries to pull an image matching the OS and architecture for your system.

+> This is the most common use case.

-Or, suppose you're pulling from a private registry that presents a cert signed by a CA that isn't included in the OS trust store:
+Or, suppose you're pulling from a private registry that presents a cert signed by a CA that isn't included in the OS trust store.
+You can initialize a `PullerOpts` struct directly:
 ```
     ...
     opts := imgpull.PullerOpts{